 Maintaining easily reproducible experiments, simply makes working on hard problems much easier by being able to repeat your analysis for different data sets, different hardware, different parameters, etc. Like other leading system designers, you will save significant amounts of time because you will minimize the set up and tuning effort for your experiments.
 In addition, such practices will help bring new students up to speed after a project has lain dormant for a few months.

-Ideally reproducibility should be close to zero effort.
+Ideally availability of artifacts reproducibility should be close to zero effort.

-Each submitted experiment should contain: (1) A prototype system provided as a white box (source, configuration files, build environment) or a black-box system fully specified.
+Each submission should contain: (1) A prototype system provided as a white box (source, configuration files, build environment) or a black-box system fully specified.
 (2) Input Data: Either the process to generate the input data should be made available, or when the data is not generated, the actual data itself or a link to the data should be provided.
 (3) The set of experiments (system configuration and initialization, scripts, workload, measurement protocol) used to produce the raw experimental data.
-(4) The scripts needed to transform the raw data into the graphs included in the paper.
+(4) For full reproducibility submissions, the scripts needed to transform the raw data into the graphs included in the paper.
 By providing the artifacts you are awarded the "Artifacts Availabile" badge.
 By providing artifacts that are of a quality that significantly exceeds minimal functionality and are clearly documented, well-structured, and facilitate reuse you are awarded the "Artifacts Evaluated - Reusable" badge.

 After the initial availability review phase, each paper is reviewed by one database group.
-The process happens in communication with the reviewers so that authors and reviewers can iron out any technical issues that arise.
+The process happens in communication with the reviewers so that authors and reviewers can iron out any lingering technical issues.
 The end result is a short report which describes the result of the process.
-For successful papers the report will be hosted in the ACM digital library along with the data and code.
+For successful papers the report is maintained in the Reproducibility Reports page.